DoviniJ/GxEprs/README.md

 y <- summary_regular_binary("Bpt.txt", "Bct.txt", add_score = q, gxe_score = r, Model = 4)
 z <- summary_regular_binary("Bpt.txt", "Bct.txt", add_score = q, gxe_score = r, Model = 5)
 ```
 “Bpt.txt” is binary phenotype file of the target sample, "Bct.txt" is the covariate file of the target sample, p, q and r are the PRSs generated.
 If users choose to use their own PRSs stored previously, then they should create their own files (having column names as FID, IID and PRS) to use as inputs to ```summary_regular_binary()``` function (see examples.R script file attached to this repository).
 Depending on the model used, the input should be varied.
 (See section $\color{red}{IMPORTANT}$ for the target models.)
 This function outputs both the summary of the fitted **regular** model for **binary** outcome and all the calculated individual risk scores of the fitted **regular** model for **binary** outcome.
+Note that the same function is used to generate different outputs to each model, by passing different inputs for the arguments, add_score and gxe_score.
+For example, Model 1 and Model 2 different based on the input passed to add_score.

 ##### Refer to the section $\color{red}{IMPORTANT}$ at the end of this document for details about models fitted at this step.